-If we are classified as a PFIC for any taxable year during which a U.S. Holder (as defined in "Item 10.
-Additional Information-E. Taxation-United States Federal Income Tax Considerations") holds our ADSs or ordinary shares, such U.S. Holder will generally be subject to burdensome reporting requirements, and certain adverse U.S. federal income tax consequences could apply to such U.S. Holder.
+If we were to be or become a PFIC for any taxable year during which a U.S. Holder (as defined in "Item 10.
+Additional Information-E. Taxation-United States Federal Income Tax Considerations") holds our ADSs or ordinary shares, certain adverse U.S. federal income tax consequences could apply to such U.S. Holder.
 See "Item 10.
 Additional Information-E. Taxation-United States Federal Income Tax Considerations-Passive Foreign Investment Company Rules."